-While mounting an antenna outside is always the best option, there are many scenarios when it can not be done.
+While mounting an antenna outside is always the best option if possible, there are many scenarios when it can not be done.

-Most OTA TV antennae can be mounted in the attic, with outdoor units working the best.
+Most Over-the-Air TV antennas can be mounted in the attic, with outdoor units working the best.

 The size of the attic, along with the TV tower’s location, should all be considered when buying an attic TV antenna.